MirjamC/xml-workshop/_sources/7_alto_ET.md

 - Extracting the contents;
 - Saving the contents to file.

 This can also be combined into one piece of code that handles all these steps.
-An adventage of this method is that there is no need to manually save and re-open every separate article file.
+An advantage of this method is that there is no need to manually save and re-open every separate article file.

 ```Python